-When we can gather together again, please join us on Sunday or at our Wednesday Noon service for the warmest of welcomes.
+Please join us on Sunday at 8:00 and 10:00 or at our Wednesday Noon service for the warmest of welcomes.
 Our services are “user-friendly”—we announce all page numbers and stage directions, and we give you time to find your place.

 We are an active congregation with many opportunities for education, service, and spiritual growth.
-Please look further on this website, and most important, when the pandemic restrictions are lifted, visit us and see for yourself.
+Please look further on this website, and most important, visit us and see for yourself.
 Welcome!